BuweiChen/Snake-GA/README.md

 ![snake_demo](images/snake_demo.png)

+### Traning Data

+I've included some of the training data that I've backed up in case of catastrophic failure.
+They are kind of funny looking.
+I get a good laugh out of them every time I look.

 ### Poster

 Finally, I have also included the [poster board](https://github.com/BuweiChen/Snake-GA/blob/main/Science%20Fair%20Poster%20ANN_GA.pdf) I made for my project, which I presented at ISEF 2020.
 The poster reviews the project as a whole and goes more in-depth about the various techniques used.